portainer/agent/cmd/healthy/README.md

 # Healthy

-`healty` is a lightweight CLI tool used to check the health status of a Portainer agent instance.
+`healthy` is a lightweight CLI tool used to check the health status of a Portainer agent instance.

 It performs a health check using the agent's internal logic and exits with a corresponding status code.
 This makes it ideal for use in automation, container health checks, and update orchestrators such as `portainer-updater`.